earth2observe/downscaling-tools/doc/manual.rst

     # Where to find the output of the e2o_radiation script
     radcordir=output_rad

-Below you will find the filenames and there content:
+Below you will find the filenames and their content:

 ::